-Choosing the developer to bring your business app idea to life is a bit like dating – you’ve got to have chemistry with your development partner, whether they be a freelancer or an app development company, in order for the relationship to work.
+Choosing the mobile app developer to bring your business app idea to life is a bit like dating – you’ve got to have chemistry with your development partner, whether they be a freelancer or an app development company, in order for the relationship to work.

 An awkward dynamic between you and your business app developers will only end in disappointment, with you feeling like you can’t communicate what you really want to say.

-While a freelancer may give you a significant amount of face time, they might not always like the frank feedback of their handiwork.
+While a mobile app freelancer may give you a significant amount of face time, they might not always like the frank feedback of their handiwork.
 On the other hand, a relationship with an app development company is likely to be slightly more impersonal, but any feedback will go through an intermediary (an account manager), which should make for something more long term with proven communication paths.

 You must decide, then, whether you’re best matched with a freelance app developer or an app development company.
 Let’s look at a few more of the pros and cons to help you decide: